DainiusGithub/barber-jekyll/_posts/2020-03-27-Music-Technician.markdown

 author: Dainius Kacinskas

 ---
-The City Academy, Hackney (London).
+Hi, my name is Dainius Kacinskas and currently I work at The City Academy, Hackney (London).
-This is my current position.
 I am a head sound engineer for live performances and recordings.
 A number of productions is shown at the Academy theatre every year.

 ![Grease](/assets/images/grease.jpg)